Alex-Kramer0/NEU-23-Fundamentals-of-Algorithms/README.md

 # Algorithms
-This algorithms course was taken at Northeastern University while working on my Master's in Data Science, Fall 2023.
+This algorithms course was taken at Northeastern University while working on my Master's in Data Science during the Fall 2023 semester.

 ## Overview
 This course introduces students to the analysis and design of computer algorithms.
 Upon completion of this course, students will be able to do the following: